avanikawa/docs_haptik/docs/bot-analytics/overview.md

 ![image](https://user-images.githubusercontent.com/75118325/120091162-1595f800-c126-11eb-8197-54ddd96df01d.png)

 The first section in the overview section is the number of users who have conversed on the bot in the given duration period.
-On hovering the number, you will be able to check the actual number of **new users** and the number of returning users i.e., **repeated users**.
+On hovering over the number, you will be able to check the actual number of **new users** and the number of returning users i.e., **repeat users**.

+_What are unique users?_

+Unique Users refer to the number of unique individuals who have visited your bot over a period of time.
+As the name indicates, the number of visits per user does not affect this count.

+Eg. If Mary visits the bot on Tuesday, Wednesday and Thursday, the unique user count will be displayed as 1.
+It does not increase by 3 as Mary is one ‘unique’ user.

+_What are New vs. Repeat users?_

+* **New users** are users who are visiting your bot for the first time and have never been to your bot previously.
+* **Repeat users** are users who have interacted with your bot before and have come back again.

+Eg. If Mary visits the bot on Tuesday for the first time, then comes on Wednesday again, the repeat user count will be displayed as 1.

 ## _CSAT_

 ![image](https://user-images.githubusercontent.com/75118325/120091424-a4a40f80-c128-11eb-8ab9-d46da9d3fa5f.png)

 CSAT Stands for _Customer Satisfaction Score_.
-This key performance indicator tracks how satisfied are the customers are with service.
+This key performance indicator tracks how satisfied are the customers with the service.

 _**How is CSAT Calculated?**_